vffv2000/Task3/README.md

 # Telegram Bot

-This is a Telegram bot written in Python using the aiogram library.
+This is Telegram bot written in Python using the aiogram library.
 The bot provides the following features:

 1. Greet the user and offer them to choose a certain function of the bot.
 2. Determine the current weather in a specific city using a public weather API (e.g. OpenWeatherMap) and provide the user with relevant information.